Return to the

 Henrietta 'Hettie' Letitia Tuzo Wilson.

 née Tuzo.
 Born May 6, 1873, Victoria, British Columbia .
 Died January 11, 1955.Ottawa, Ontario A founding member of the Alpine Club of Canada she had a real passion for climbing.
-In 1906 she was the 1st woman to ascend Peak seven of the Valley of the Ten Peaks near Moraine Lake and bordering the provinces of British Columbia and Alberta.
+In 1906 she was the first woman to ascend Peak seven of the Valley of the Ten Peaks near Moraine Lake and bordering the provinces of British Columbia and Alberta.
 In 1907 Peak Seven was renamed Mount Tuzo in her honour.
 She stopped climbing in 1907 when she was 34 years old.
 She moved to Ottawa, Ontario with her husband, John Amistead Wilson, a well established Scottish engineer, to raise their family.
 In 1928 she was elected president of the National Council of Women, still climbing the mountains set up in front of women by society.
 She was also an active volunteer with the Red Cross The Ottawa Women's Canadian Club. and a proponent of the League of Nations.
 She also found time to write for the Canadian Geographical Journal.
 She was presented with the King's Jubilee Medal in 1935 and in 1937 the King's Coronation Medal.
 John Tuzo Wilson, her son became a well known Canadian geologist in the area of continental drift and plat tectonics.
 Sources: "Mrs. Wilson Familiar Figure" by Madge Macbeth, Ottawa Citizen August 17, 1957. ; Off the Beaten Track; women adventurers and mountaineers in western Canada by Cyndi Smith.
 Coyote Books, 1998.

 May 10